Rajindra04/Microbial_genome_assembly_functional_annotation_pipeline/README.md

     --resume
 ```
 note: --output should be same as output_dir in metagenomic_pipeline
+Reference sequence ID in fasta file and GBK should be same, check for xxx.1 where .1 is the version- delete the version in fasta file header
+name the files referene.fasta and reference.gbk in its respective folders.

 - **Required Arguments**:
   - `--bin_id`: Bin ID (e.g., `bin.1`).